steipete/stackoverflowerizer/README.markdown

 stackoverflowerizer
 -------------------

-This is a simple Chrome extension, that redirects to stackoverflow from pages that just copy content, like efreedom, questionhub, answerspice.
+This is a simple Chrome/Safari extension, that redirects to stackoverflow from pages that just copy content, like efreedom, questionhub, answerspice.
 Brought you by
 Peter Steinberger, [@steipete](http://twitter.com/steipete)
 Martin Schürrer, [@MSch](http://twitter.com/MSch)